slint-ui/slint/README.md

 Here, they gained valuable experience in API design, cross-platform software development and user interface components.
 Simon continued in the Qt Company as one lead developer and maintainer of the QtQml engine, while Olivier co-founded [Woboq](https://woboq.com), a software consulting company.
 Years later, and now based in Berlin, they are starting a new project.
-With SixtyFPS they aim to make developing user interfaces fun for everyone: from JavaScript, C++, or Rust developers all the way to UI/UX designers.
+With Slint they aim to make developing user interfaces fun for everyone: from JavaScript, C++, or Rust developers all the way to UI/UX designers.

 ## Contact us